 Submitting a press release today will actually get you exposure to even more channels.
 But there’s a problem that’s arisen from the oversaturation of press releases (and content in general).
 Because there are so many sources publishing so many things, the overall value of each publisher has gone down.
 The publishers who pick up your press release for publication generally won’t pass that much authority to your site anymore.
 The really high profile publishers who hold all the authority have, as a result of this oversaturation, gotten far pickier when it comes to content to syndicate—meaning even if you have a well-written release, your chances of making it in aren’t good.

 Similarly, you’re bound to get a bit of referral traffic from any press release that gets picked up on more than one outlet.
 People will see it, read it, and click through.
 But the publishers most likely to pick up your release are probably picking up dozens to hundreds of releases a day.
-It won’t be long before yours gets buried, giving you only a momentary blip of extra traffic.
+It won’t be long before yours gets buried, giving you only a momentary blip of extra traffic, albeit small compared to the most common sources of traffic:

 Brand visibility is an intangible asset, but press releases are still good for it.
 They can’t take your name out of the headline, so even people who don’t read your entire article will experience some level of exposure.
-The problem with this is the same as with referral traffic—in a matter of days, and sometimes hours, your brand will be buried in a pit of white noise.
+The problem with this is the same as with referral traffic—in a matter of days, and sometimes hours, your brand will be buried in a pit of white noise, and you will never be able to outrank the web’s largest brands.

 Press releases are just as powerful as ever for publicity, and for one reason: press releases are shareable.
 If you publicize an event that gets the public excited about something, you’ll easily earn hundreds if not thousands of shares.
 Posting on social media just isn’t enough to generate this level of attention.